ImKyleDouglas/jellyfin_music/readme.md

 If not, you can use something like Mp3tag to add them manually

+Also note: you only need to keep the .exe file.
+The other files are just there to show the code being used.

 1. Open: Jelllyfin Music Orgainizer.exe
 2. Select the folder with your unorgainized music